640 South State StreetDover, Delaware 19901

 A hole in the esophagus called a perforation or fistula

-Call your doctor if you have any questions about your medications or any other aspect of your treatment.
-Let your doctor know right away if you have:
+Call your health care provider if you have any questions about your medications or any other aspect of your treatment.
+Let your health care provider know right away if you have:

 Increased difficulty swallowing